Written by Craig Fearn

 Relevance means your page actually answers what someone searched for.
 If they search "emergency plumber Truro," Google wants to show pages specifically about emergency plumbing services in Truro—not a general plumbing company based in London.

 Quality signals tell Google your content is trustworthy.
 Other reputable websites linking to yours?
-That's a vote of confidence.
+That is a vote of confidence.
 Accurate, well-written content?
 Google can measure that too.
-The Google Search Quality Evaluator Guidelines emphasise expertise, experience, authoritativeness, and trustworthiness.
+The Google Search Quality Evaluator Guidelines emphasise expertise, experience, authoritativeness, and trustworthiness (E-E-A-T).

 Both have value.
 Ads deliver immediate visibility.
 SEO builds lasting presence.
-Most successful businesses use both, but SEO provides better long-term return on investment because you're not paying for every single visitor.
+Most successful businesses use both, but SEO provides better long-term return on investment because you are not paying for every single visitor.
+Our SEO vs PPC comparison covers when each approach makes financial sense.

 Can You Do SEO Yourself?

-You don't need a computer science degree.
-The basics are learnable with free resources online.
 Our beginner's guide covers everything you need to get started, and free tools exist for keyword research, site audits, and tracking your progress.
+Google Search Console alone gives you more data about your search performance than most business owners ever look at.

-That said, SEO takes time.
-If you'd rather focus on running your business, hiring help makes sense.
-Just make sure whoever you hire explains what they're doing.
-If they hide behind jargon or won't answer questions, find someone else.
+But SEO takes time.
+If you would rather focus on running your business, hiring help makes sense.
+Just make sure whoever you hire explains what they are doing.
+If they hide behind jargon or will not answer questions, find someone else.
+Our guide to choosing an SEO agency covers what to look for.

 How Long Does SEO Take to Work?

-Expect 3-6 months for noticeable results.
-Some improvements happen faster, others take longer.
+Expect 3–6 months for noticeable results.
+Some improvements happen faster—technical fixes can show within weeks.
+Others, like building backlink authority, take longer.

 What Should You Do Next?